For Any Late Starter Out There: There’s No Expiration Date On Dreams

 Use your fear to train and become a better dancer, put that into energy, do not stop doing what you love.
 Believe in yourself, and know you are capable of achieving great things.
 One step at a time…

-Do you think you’re the only one who started dancing in the twenties?
+Do you think you’re the only one who is a late starter in dance?
 Oh, don’t be silly.
 Of course, there are many other passionate dancers who have the same dreams and doubts as you.

 There are also many professional dancers who started late, so take a look at their stories.
 Maybe they’ll remind you what passion and commitment can do.